 Pedestrian Accidents: Dark Winter Weather Walk to School Safety Tips

 In the Pacific Northwest the shorter days stretch between fall and winter and they are already upon us.
 For many students that means walking or biking to school or the bus stop in the dark and cold for a portion of the school year.
 Students should be taught “walk to school safety tips” for any time of the year but they become especially important when it is dark, wet, snowy or icy.Read More

-If you or a loved one was the injured victim in a pedestrian car accident, contact a personal injury lawyer today.
-He can help you fight for justice and damages for medical expenses, lost wages, pain and suffering.Read More
+If you or a loved one was injured in a pedestrian accident, contact a personal injury attorney today.
+The injury lawyer can help you fight for justice and recover damages for medical expenses, lost wages, pain and suffering and more.

 If you were struck and injured as a pedestrian or a loved one was killed in a motor vehicle crash, you should contact a pedestrian accident attorney today!
 Because of the physical vulnerability of pedestrians, these accidents can cause devastating, permanent disabilities.
 In addition, depending on state laws and the specifics of the accident, liability could rest with the pedestrian or the motorist.
 You deserve a thorough look at your case from an attorney who specializes in pedestrian accidents.